Adversarial Paraphrasing: A Universal Attack for Humanizing AI-Generated Text: Quality Evaluation of Paraphrased Texts

 \textbf{Perplexity Analysis.} We assess perplexity using LLaMA-3.1–8B-Instruct~\cite{grattafiori2024llama3herdmodels}, comparing the original AI-generated text, simple paraphrases, and adversarial paraphrases.
 The results are summarized in Table~\ref{tab:perplexity}.
 As shown in the table, human-written text typically exhibits higher perplexity than AI text, as human language tends to deviate more from the statistical regularities learned by LLMs.
 After applying simple paraphrasing, we observe a substantial improvement in the perplexity of AI text.
 This may be attributed to the fact that the model used for paraphrasing (LLaMA-3.1) is superior to the LLMs used for generating AI texts in the MAGE dataset (\textit{e.g.} LLaMA).
 In contrast, adversarial paraphrasing yields perplexity scores that are comparable to the human texts from MAGE, which is reasonable given that our objective is to humanize AI texts.

+\textbf{SBERT Similarity.} A common approach to assessing the semantic equivalence between two texts is to compute the cosine similarity between their SBERT embeddings~\cite{reimers2019sentencebertsentenceembeddingsusing}.
+Accordingly, we measure the cosine similarity of SBERT embeddings before and after paraphrasing, and compare adversarial paraphrasing with simple paraphrasing.
+The results are summarized in Table~\ref{tab:sbert}.
+Overall, although there is a slight reduction in the mean cosine similarity for adversarial paraphrasing, the values remain within an acceptable range given the high variance observed across samples.

-\textbf{Auto-Rating with GPT-4o.} In order to evaluate the quality of paraphrases, we employ GPT-4o~\cite{openai2024gpt4technicalreport}, as a judge LLM for automatic quality evaluations~\cite{vu2024foundational, fu2023gptscore, kim2024prometheus} with custom system and user prompts (see Appendix~\ref{append:rating-prompt}).
+\textbf{Auto-Rating with GPT-4o.} In order to simulate the human perception of text quality (i.e., alignment with the ``gold standard'' of fluency and coherence), we employ GPT-4o~\cite{openai2024gpt4technicalreport}, as a judge LLM for automatic quality evaluations~\cite{vu2024foundational, fu2023gptscore, kim2024prometheus} with custom system and user prompts (see Appendix~\ref{append:rating-prompt}).
 The judge model is tasked to rate the paraphrases when compared to their original corresponding AI text on a Likert scale of 1-5, in terms of quality and semantic similarity.
 The first row of Figure~\ref{fig:quality_plots} shows the quality ratings for both baseline simple paraphrasing and adversarial paraphrasing.
 Though we observe a slight tradeoff in the text quality when compared to simple paraphrasing, in 87\% of the times---averaged across all three datasets and four guidance detectors---adversarial paraphrases were rated 4 or 5 out of 5 (see Appendix~\ref{append:detail-rating} for detailed rating for each guidance detector and dataset).
 Note that the error bar in the figure shows that this difference between simple and adversarial paraphrasing is not statistically significant.
 While adversarial paraphrasing can lead to a higher perplexity score when compared to simple paraphrasing, our auto-rater study shows that both the paraphrases have a comparable text quality, making our attack a practical one.

 \textbf{Win Rate Analysis.} To further compare the quality of simple and adversarial paraphrases, we conduct pair-wise evaluations using GPT-4o as a judge to compute their win rates~\cite{hu2024explaininglengthbiasllmbased}.
 Each pair consists of a simple and an adversarial paraphrase of an AI text, where the judge assigns a win, lose, or tie for the paraphrases.
 As shown in the second row of Figure~\ref{fig:quality_plots}, simple paraphrases win only less than half of the time in most cases.
 This finding reinforces the conclusion that adversarial paraphrasing can effectively evade detection with a slight tradeoff in text quality when compared to the prior simple pararaphrasing baseline.\looseness=-1